 Now use another wire to pierce through the other side of the carnation head.
 This means there will be two wires, each on opposite sides of the same carnation.

 Bend this second wire down until parallel to the flower stem as well.

-When you make a wedding boutonniere, you'll need to use florist tape to secure and conceal the wires.
+When you make a wedding boutonniere, you'll need to use green stem wrap tape to secure and conceal the wires.
 It is available in several different colors.
-I choose a light pastel green because it matches a green color in the alstromeria that I will later add to this boutonniere.
+I choose a light pastel green because it matches a green color in the alstroemeria that I will later add to this boutonniere.

 Starting at the top, pull the tape firmly around the bulb of the flower, stretching it so it adheres to itself.